pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Added a link to the navbar for survey Total Results
 * Fixed undefined variable notices
 * Fixed progress bar displaying incorrectly when a contact form was enabled
-* Fixed contact form not occasionally not displaying
+* Fixed contact form occasionally not displaying
 * Fixed error when using the navbar after viewing a survey's Total Results
 * Fixed Likert answers in a survey not being cached correctly
 * Fixed empty poll results being allowed for the single question type